kaiiiz/NCTU-Score-Crawler/README.md

 pip install -r requirements.txt
 ```

-You should install [tesseract](https://github.com/tesseract-ocr/tesseract/wiki) to recognize captcha.
+Beside the python packages, you also need [tesseract](https://github.com/tesseract-ocr/tesseract/wiki) to recognize captcha.

-Here is a tutorial for Arch Linux user:
+Here is an example for Arch Linux user:

 ```
 yaourt -S tesseract tesseract-data-eng